sudonym-btc/hostr/app/README.md

 ## NIPs Utilized

 - **NIP-01**: Basic protocol for event creation and subscription.
-- **NIP-04**: Encrypted direct messages for secure communication between hosts and guests.
 - **NIP-05**: Mapping Nostr keys to DNS-based internet identifiers.
 - **NIP-09**: Event deletion for removing listings or messages.
+- **NIP-17**: Encrypted direct messages for secure communication between hosts and guests.
 - **NIP-33**: Parameterized replaceable events for creating and updating listings and bookings.

+## Dependency injection and mocking

+- Each `Screen` widget just handles the mapping of query and path parameters onto it's corresponding `View` widget.
+This allows for catalogging widgets while only using their TypeSafe parameters, rather than having to pass in query strings etc.

 ## Nostr Synchronization